mohdasad05/my-portfolio/README.md

 # Mohammad Asad - Developer Portfolio 🚀

 Welcome to my personal portfolio website!
-This site showcases my skills, projects, experience, and contact information.
+This site showcases my skills, projects, experience, certifications, achievements and contact information.
 It is designed using **HTML, CSS, JavaScript**, and is fully responsive.

 ---